prataprc/goparsec/astquery.md

 `intermediate-node`, `name`, `attributes`, `value`, and `class`, we can start specifying the `selectors` syntax which is mostly same as CSS-Selectors.

+`class` and `id` attribute value should start with english character, and contain - alphabets, numbers, hyphen and underscore.

 **Note that node-name is equivalent to html tag-name**